fvsch/kirby-twig/doc/composer.md

 # Installing with Composer

 Kirby itself doesn’t use [Composer](https://getcomposer.org/) and many Kirby-based projects are not set up to use Composer.
-This is why this plugin includes [the Twig library](http://twig.sensiolabs.org/).
+This is why this plugin bundles a copy of [the Twig library](http://twig.sensiolabs.org/).

 ## Installing Twig with Composer